Nfnat0/ai-news-hub/README.md

 This runs `scripts/fetch-news.js` which:
 1. Fetches news from Google News RSS for both EN and JP locales
 2. Sorts all articles by date (newest first)
-3. Assigns fallback images for missing thumbnails
+3. Assigns cute animal fallback images for missing thumbnails (dogs, cats, rabbits, etc.)
 4. Saves to `news_en.json` and `news_jp.json`

 **Recommended**: Run this script periodically (e.g., via cron or CI/CD) to keep news fresh.

+## Automated Updates with GitHub Actions

+The project includes a GitHub Actions workflow that automatically:
+- Fetches latest news every 6 hours (UTC: 0, 6, 12, 18)
+- Commits updated news data
+- Builds and deploys to GitHub Pages

+To enable:
+1. Go to repository Settings → Pages
+2. Set Source to "GitHub Actions"
+3. The workflow will run automatically on schedule or can be triggered manually

 ## Running Tests